 NETGEAR R7000P board radio side

 NETGEAR R7000 board top

 The processor section sits on the other side of the board, with SoC, RAM and flash all inside one RF can.
 The USB 3.0 connector has a nice short connection path to the processor, with traces far away from the radios to minimize interference.

 NETGEAR R7000P board processor side

 The component summary table shows NETGEAR opted to use the slightly slower (800 MHz) BCM4708C0 vs. the 1 GHz BCM4709A used in the R7000.
+The component summary table shows NETGEAR opted to use the BCM4708C0 vs. the BCM4709A used in the R7000.
+The 4709 used to have a clock speed advantage (1 GHz vs. 800 MHz).
+But the BCM4708C0 is also clocked at 1 GHz.
+There must be some differences between the BCM4708 and 4709 (and BCM4707), but Broadcom's product page doesn't describe them.
 RAM and flash capacities remain the same.
 The use of 2.4 and 5 GHz front end devices vs. separate power amps, switches and mixers, reduces component count, cost and yields an obviously cleaner layout for the R7000P.

 |NETGEAR R7000P||NETGEAR R7000|

 |RAM||256 MB||256 MB|